open-pv/simshady/documents/how_does_the_cli_work.md

 - _**--chrome-args**_: Additional Chrome launch argument(s).
 They will get applied to the headless browser session before launch.
 - _**--max-old-space-size**_: Sets the max memory size of V8's old memory section in the browser (in MiB).
 It might be
 - necessary to increase the V8’s old memory outside the browser as well.

-### Artifacts
-After successful simulation, artifacts can be created.
-These can be used to analyze the simulation or serve as an intermediate result for further work.
-The CLI parameters can be used to control which artifacts are to be created.
-The artifacts get stored in the following way:
-- output_directory/
-  - mesh/
-    - colors.bin
-    - intensities.bin
-    - positions.bin

-    Contains the Float32Array data in binary format.
-The data can get loaded using a buffer and simple constructor:

-        const buffer = await fs.readFile(filePath)
-        new Float32Array(buffer.buffer, buffer.byteOffset, buffer.byteLength / 4)
-  - mesh.obj

-    OBJ File in format: v x y z r g b
-  - snapshot_topdown.png

-    An orthographic snapshot of the simulation geometry from the bird’s perspective.
-The snapshot is being captured directly in the browser environment.
-  - summary.json

-    JSON file which stores the sum, the mean, and the theoretical maximum yield, as well as the total area and the active area for each timestep.
-For all the per timestep fields there is an aggregated version at the end of the file.
-  - metadata.json

-    A collection of metadata which contains all information describing the run.